patrick330602/blog-source/source/_posts/wsl-powershell-output-issue.md

 chcp.com 65001
 ```

-`powershell.exe` have an interesting way in its input/output encoding, that it will follow the system code page.
-You can actually type `[Console]::OutputEncoding` and `[Console]::InputEncoding` in Powershell, and you can actually see what language/encoding/code page your console you are currently using (Mine here is already corrupted during the debug):
+`powershell.exe` has an interesting way in its input/output encoding, that it will follow the system code page.
+You can type `[Console]::OutputEncoding` and `[Console]::InputEncoding` in Powershell, and you can see what language/encoding/code page your console is currently using (Mine here is already corrupted during the debugging):

 ![My messed up encoding](https://cdn.patrickwu.space/posts/dev/wsl/wsl-winps-encoding-1.png)